dekorateio/dekorate/docs/documentation/cert-manager.md

 #### Usage

-After we configure the certificate properties, we need to update our applications to use the generated files by Cert-Manager that are mounted in the path `/etc/certs`.
+To let the application consume the path mounted, we have then to update also the properties of the application (Quarkus, Spring Boot, ...) to use Cert-Manager the generated files that are mounted in the folder `/etc/certs`.

 To see a practical working example, please go to [the Spring Boot with Cert-Manager](https://github.com/dekorateio/dekorate/tree/main/examples/spring-boot-with-certmanager-example) example which uses a PKCS keystore.

 #### Issuers

-The `Issuer` is a Kubernetes resource that represents certificate authorities (CAs) that are able to generate signed certificates by honoring certificate signing requests.
+The `Issuer` is a Kubernetes resource that represents a certificate issuing authority that are able to generate signed certificates by honoring certificate signing requests.
 All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to honor the request.

-The supported issuers in this extension are:
+The supported issuers of this extension are:

 - [SelfSigned](https://cert-manager.io/docs/configuration/selfsigned/)
 - [CA](https://cert-manager.io/docs/configuration/ca/)